-If you invest in our Class A common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of Class A common stock and the pro forma as adjusted net tangible book value per share of Class A common stock immediately after this offering.
+If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of common stock and the pro forma as adjusted net tangible book value per share immediately after this offering.

 Our historical net tangible book value (deficit) as of March 31, 2021 was \$(122.8) million, or \$(14.90) per share.
-Our pro forma net tangible book value as of March 31, 2021 was \$37.9 million, or \$1.05 per share.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of Class A common stock and Class B common stock outstanding as of March 31, 2021, after giving effect to the automatic conversion of all outstanding shares of preferred stock into an aggregate of 27,758,941 shares of Class A common stock in connection with this offering and the exchange of an aggregate of 2,676,154 shares of Class A common stock held by our co-founders for an equivalent number of shares of Class B common stock pursuant to the terms of an exchange agreement to be entered into with us.
+Our pro forma net tangible book value as of was \$ million, or \$ per share.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of our shares of common stock outstanding as of , after giving effect to the automatic conversion of all outstanding shares of preferred stock into an aggregate of shares of common stock in connection with this offering.

-After giving effect to the sale by us of 6,875,000 shares of Class A common stock in this offering at an assumed initial public offering price of \$40.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been \$290.4 million, or \$6.77 per share.
-This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$5.72 per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$33.23 per share to new investors purchasing Class A common stock in this offering.
-We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of Class A common stock.
+After giving effect to the sale by us of shares of common stock in this offering at an assumed initial public offering price of per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of would have been \$ million, or \$ per share.
+This amount represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value of \$ per share to new investors purchasing common stock in this offering.
+We determine dilution by subtracting the pro forma as adjusted net tangible book value per share after this offering from the amount of cash that a new investor paid for a share of common stock.
 The following table illustrates this dilution on a per share basis:

-Assumed initial public offering price per share \$40.00 Historical net tangible book (deficit) per share \$(14.90) Increase per share attributed to pro forma adjustments described above 15.95 Pro forma net tangible book value per share \$ 1.05 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 5.72 Pro forma as adjusted net tangible book value per share after this offering 6.77 Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering 6.77 \$33.23
+Assumed initial public offering price per share \$ Historical net tangible book (deficit) per share \$ (14.90) Pro forma net tangible book value per share \$ Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution in pro forma as adjusted net tangible book value per share to new investors in this offering \$